-This course is designed to facilitate student transition into the second level of the program by assessing and developing first-level nursing competencies.
-Content is drawn from both NUR 110 and NUR 120 Foundations of Nursing courses to provide the student with a conceptual, theoretical, and application background congruent with the first year of the program.
+This course is designed to facilitate student transition into the second level of the program by assessing, developing, and validating first-level nursing competencies.
+Content is drawn from both NUR 110, NUR 118, and NUR 120 courses to provide the student with a conceptual, theoretical, and application background congruent with the first year of the program.
 Program core concepts are applied to the care of persons of various development levels and cultural backgrounds who are experiencing variations along the wellness-illness continuum, childbirth, and childrearing.
 Professional nursing, role transition, and scope of practice issues are further explored.
 Principles of pathophysiology and pharmacotherapy are emphasized along with further development in the use of adaptation, caring communications, health assessment, growth and development, prioritization of client needs and clinical decision making skills, serving as the basis for client care.
 Laboratory and clinical learning experiences provide opportunities for the student to apply theory into practice while assisting client/client families adapt to changes in their health status and acquire optimum self-care behaviors.
 Roles and competencies of the Associate Degree nurse are further explored and practiced.
-Successful completion validates competency in NUR 120.
+Successful completion validates competencies of NUR 110, NUR 118, and NUR 120.